nstamatelopoulos/OCP-disconnected-wrapper/README.md

 aws_secret_access_key = <key-value>
 ~~~

-- Pull-Secret and SSH key-pair
+- Pull-Secret and SSH key-pair:

 The pull-secret path need to be provided upon running the installation of the registry the first time or by using the --init flag.
 The SSH public key you will provide will be used to login to the registry node after installation.
-An interactive shell with ask for the paths and will save them under the project directory in a file named "initData.json"
+An interactive shell with ask for the paths and will save them under the project directory in a file named "initData.json".
 The --init flag is more usefull to overwrite any credentials in case the pull-secret or the key-pair are lost for example but can be used for any relevant reason.

 In case you are not aware you can download your pull-secret from console.redhat.com

-- Golang install
-Please see how to download and setup Golang to your machine in [Golang Documentation](https://go.dev/doc/install)
-It is NOT mandatory cause you can use directly the compiled binary of the program.

 # How to use